Search

 Some examples of lifelong learning include:

 • Learning a new language.
-This could be through a formal course, a language learning app, conversing with a tandem partner, or simply living in another country.
+This could be through a formal course, a language learning app, conversing with a tandem partner, or, for people really looking to push out of their comfort zone, accepting a job in another country.

 • Mastering a new practical skill such as knitting, baking, programming, or playing guitar.
-You might teach yourself, watch YouTube videos, or follow a formal study program.
+Employees might learn independently, watch YouTube videos, or follow a formal study program.

 • Acquiring new knowledge on a topic of interest.
-For example, if you’re interested in psychology, you might regularly tune into a psychology podcast, watch documentaries, or read blogs and books.
+For example, for those interested in psychology, they might regularly tune into a psychology podcast, watch documentaries, or read blogs and books.

 • Learning a new technology, such as a new type of software or device.